Bourne Bridge, Suffolk

-Bourne Bridge is an historic bridge in Suffolk, England.
+Bourne Bridge in Suffolk is an historic bridge over Belstead Brook.
 It provided the boundary mark between Ipswich and Wherstead.
 The date at which a bridge replaced the previous ford is unknown, but the bridge was mentioned in 1352/3 in the reign of Edward III.

+To the west of the bridge is Bourne Park, to the east, a marina and the pub formerly called The Ostrich.